A ventilator is a machine that breathes for you or helps you breathe. It is also called a breathing machine or respirator. The ventilator:

 People who need ventilators for long periods may stay in long-term care facilities.
 Some people with a tracheostomy may be able to be at home.

-Patients on a ventilator are watched carefully for lung infections.
+People on a ventilator are watched carefully for lung infections.
 When connected to a ventilator, a person has a hard time coughing out mucus.
 If mucus collects, the lungs do not get enough oxygen.
 The mucus can also lead to pneumonia.
 To get rid of the mucus, a procedure called suctioning is needed.
 This is done by inserting a small thin tube into the person's mouth or neck opening to vacuum out the mucus.

 When the ventilator is used for more than a few days, the person may receive nutrition through tubes into either a vein or their stomach.